Many presentations end with a call to action.

 What's at stake?

-What is the reward: for their lives, for the world, for their team if everyone follows through with the action?
+What is the reward: for their lives, for the world, for their team if everyone follows through with the call to action?

 A great resource to learn more about the structure of great presentations is the book "Resonate" by Nancy Duarte.